What Is Cross-Sell?

 What is the difference between cross-sell and upsell?

 A cross-sell introduces a different product or module to an existing customer.
 An upsell increases the customer's investment in their current product through plan upgrades or additional seats.
+This is a common area of focus for customer success teams working to improve their approach to Cross-Sell.

 Why do multi-product customers churn less?

 Multi-product customers have deeper integration into your ecosystem, more stakeholders involved, and higher switching costs.
 They also receive more value, which strengthens the business case for continued investment.
+This is a common area of focus for customer success teams working to improve their approach to Cross-Sell.

 How do CSMs identify cross-sell opportunities?

 Through QBR discussions about broader challenges, observation of workaround behaviors (exporting data to other tools), customer requests for capabilities in your other products, and organizational changes that create new needs.
+This is a common area of focus for customer success teams working to improve their approach to Cross-Sell.